snakemake/snakemake/docs/tutorial/welcome.rst

 Step 3: Creating an environment with the required software
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-The ``requirements.txt`` file can be used to install all required software into an isolated conda environment with the name ``snakemake-tutorial`` via
+The ``requirements.txt`` file can be used to install all required software into an isolated Conda environment with the name ``snakemake-tutorial`` via

 .. code:: bash